tomwaddington/origin/docs/guidance/components.md

 Controlling dimensions, margins, position, and inheritable styles of a component can be done _indirectly_.
 Add a class to its root element, or wrap it in another element.

+## When should I create components?

+Generally: as soon as possible.
+It’s never too early to think about creating a component, as doing so is the best way to check whether there’s already an existing component that does some (or all) of what’s needed.

+Part of the point of the differing syntax (see above) is to help you decide what kind of component you’re building.